-All Scottish teacher training programmes are university-led.
+Unlike in England, all Scottish teacher training programmes are university-led.
 There are two routes available to prospective primary and secondary school teachers:

-'In Scotland, if you successfully complete a PGDE, you are guaranteed a teaching post with a Scottish local authority for your induction year.'
+In Scotland, if you successfully complete a PGDE, you are guaranteed a teaching post with a Scottish local authority for your induction year."

 Sandrine Tonini, Orkney

 The teaching profession looks for the highest quality candidates, so you’ll need to meet the following requirements before you can be accepted for a training programme.

 - For PGDE programmes, you’ll need to hold an undergraduate degree awarded by a UK higher education provider, or a recognised equivalent qualification.

 - You’ll need to have achieved a standard equivalent to SCQF Level 6 or above in English (e.g. Higher Grade), and SCQF Level 5 in mathematics (e.g. National 5).

 - If you intend to apply for undergraduate degree programmes, you must have achieved two other National Qualifications at SCQF Level 6, and one other subject at SCQF Level 5.